medy17/dropsilk/ARCHITECTURE.md

     - All listeners bound in one place.
     - Drag‑and‑drop, OTP flight code behaviour, QR scan flow, sortable queue, screen sharing toggles, “leave” behaviour.
+    - Progressive Enhancement for Desktop: Checks for the existence of `window.electronAPI`.
+If present, it overrides the default file/folder input behavior to call the native OS dialogs via IPC.
 - `ui/view.js`:
     - Small pure-ish functions that read from the store and mutate view state.
     - Manages queue expansion, metrics UI, panels, pulses, and stream views.